jobs.ac.uk - Great jobs for bright people

 Fail to sell yourself

-Some people struggle to boast about their own achievements and skills, which leaves them at a huge disadvantageous to the other applicants – after all, many will be more than happy to blow their own trumpet!
+Some people struggle to boast about their own achievements and skills, which leaves them at a huge disadvantage to the other applicants – after all, many will be more than happy to blow their own trumpet!

 Your academic CV is your time to shine – if you don’t sell yourself, then you’re missing out on your one opportunity to win the role.
 If you back up your confidence with examples, facts and figures, you’ll be able to justify your self-confidence and have evidence to strengthen your claims.